Can large language models reason about medical questions?: Introduction

 \paragraph{Contributions}

 This paper investigates the performances, interpretability and limitations of CoT prompting for medical question answering.
 We utilized the GPT-3.5 series (InstructGPT and Codex).
-This research was conducted in two rounds; first, using InstructGPT, we investigated variations of zero-shot CoT prompting for medical reasoning (domain-specific CoT cues, retrieval augmentation), looking both at the answering performances and the limitations based on an expert evaluation.
-In the second round, thanks to the private Codex beta program, we investigated how scaling inference-time compute could be applied to challenge both the human baseline and quantify uncertainty.
-The main contributions of this paper are: \begin{itemize} \item We investigate diverse prompt variations (zero-shot, few-shot, direct/Chain-of-Thought (CoT), domain-specific CoT cues and retrieval augmentation) prompted GPT-3.5 on multiple-choice medical board exam question datasets (USMLE and MedMCQA) and a medical reading comprehension dataset (PubMedQA). \item An expert evaluation of a small set of CoTs generated by zero-shot InstructGPT.
-Errors were classified across three categories: reasoning, knowledge and reading comprehension. \item Showing that scaling inference-time compute enables Codex 5-shot CoT to be well-calibrated and reach human-level performances on the three medical datasets. \end{itemize}
+This research was conducted in three rounds; first, using InstructGPT, we investigated variations of zero-shot CoT prompting for medical reasoning (domain-specific CoT cues, retrieval augmentation), looking both at the answering performances and the limitations based on an expert evaluation.
+In the second round, thanks to the Codex beta program, we investigated how scaling inference-time compute could be applied to challenge both the human baseline and to quantify uncertainty.
+Last, we benchmarked a range of open-source models.
+Our contributions are: \begin{itemize} \item We assess how GPT-3.5 perform on multiple-choice medical board exam question datasets (MedQA-USMLE and MedMCQA) and a medical reading comprehension dataset (PubMedQA) using prompt engineering.
+We explore zero-/few-shot, direct/CoT, domain-specific CoT cues and retrieval augmentation. \item We propose an evaluation protocol for evaluating generated CoTs (three main categories: reasoning, knowledge and reading comprehension).
+A medical expert annotated subset of CoTs generated by zero-shot InstructGPT and supports that InstructGPT, in many cases, can reason and exploit memorized expert knowledge. \item We demonstrate that scaling inference-time compute enables Codex 5-shot CoT to be well-calibrated and to reach the passing score on the three medical datasets. \item We benchmark open-source LLMs on the MedQA-USMLE and MedMCQA. \end{itemize}